openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ## Open Questions [optional]

-1. Can the HyperShift Operator expose a metric expose a metric for when changes are pending for a subset of worker nodes on the cluster if it can only interact via CAPI resources?
+1. Can the HyperShift Operator expose a metric for when changes are pending for a subset of worker nodes on the cluster if it can only interact via CAPI resources?
 2. Can the MCO interrogate the ClusterVersion change management configuration in order to calculate overlapping permissive intervals in the future?

 ## Test Plan